reportportal/docs/src/md/src/WorkWithReports/InvestigationOfFailure.md

 2. Drill down to the Step or Log level to any failed item.

-3. Click "Defect editor" link or pencil icon in the "Defect Type" column.
-You will see the defect editor block.
-Click "Load Bug" icon from the editor header.
+3. Click "Defect editor" link or penciClick on arrow on "Save" button" and choose "Save and Link issue".

-4. Load bug popup form should appear.
+4. Link issue popup form should appear.

 5. Go to the RALLY and copy link to issue.